gradle/gradle/design-docs/dependency-management.md

-This specification defines some improvements to dependency management.
+This specification is a proposal for a deep reworking of the Gradle dependency management and publication model.

+# Why?

+* To come up with a concrete plan for solving dependency management problems for projects that are not simply 'build my jar' projects.
+For example, projects that build and publish C/C++ binaries, Javascript libraries, and so on.
+* To provide a richer model that will allow projects to collaborate through the dependency management system, making these projects less coupled at configuration time.
+This will allow us to introduce some nice performance and scalability features.
+* To allow Gradle to move beyond simply building things, and into release management, promotion, deployment and so on.

 # Use cases

 - Replace the old dependency result graph with one that is easier to use and consumes less heap space.
+- Replace the old dependency result graph with one that better models dependency management.
+- Publish and resolve C and C++ libraries and executables.
+- Publish and resolve Android libraries and applications.
+- Publish and resolve Scala and Groovy libraries which target multiple incompatible Scala/Groovy language versions.
-- Plugin implements a custom component type.
+- Publish and resolve some custom component type

+# Terminology

+## Software component

+A logical software component, such as a JVM library, a native executable, a Javascript library or a web application.

+## Component instance

+Some physical representation of a component.
+Most components are represented as more than one instance.

+From an abstract point of view, component instances are arranged in a multi-dimensional space.
+The dimensions might include:

+- Time, for a component which changes over time.
+This dimension is often represented by some version number or a source code revision.
+- Packaging, which is how the component is physically represented as files.
+- Target platform, which is where the instance can run.
+For example, on a java 6 vs java 8 JVM, or on a 64 bit Windows NT machine.
+- Build type, which is some non-functional dimension.
+For example, a debug development build vs an optimized release build.
+- Some component type specific dimensions.

+# Requirement

+Also known as a 'dependency', this is some description of some requirement of a component which must be satisfied by another component.

+# Module version

+A component instance with a (group, module, version) identifier.
+This is a backwards-compatibility concern.

 # Implementation plan

-## Story: Dependency resolution result produces a graph of components instead of a graph of module versions
+## Story: Dependency resolution result produces a graph of component instances instead of a graph of module versions

-Currently, dependency resolution effectively produces a graph of 'module versions'.
+Currently, the output of dependency resolution is effectively a graph of module versions.
 There are a number of issues with this approach.
-One fundamental problem is that not all of the things that participate in dependency resolution are modules in a repository or are versioned.
-This series of stories changes dependency resolution so that it can deal with things which are not 'module versions'.
+One fundamental problem is that not all of the things that participate in dependency resolution are modules in a repository nor are they necessarily all versioned.
+This series of stories changes dependency resolution so that it can deal with things which are not module versions.

-The approach here is to introduce the more general concept of a _component_ and base dependency resolution on this concept.
-Then, different types of components will be introduced to model the different kinds of things that participate in dependency resolution.
+The approach here is to introduce the more general concept of a component and base dependency resolution on this concept.
+Then, different types of components will later be introduced to model the different kinds of things that participate in dependency resolution.

-In this story, the dependency resolution result is changed so that it produces a graph of components, rather than a graph of module versions.
+In this story, the dependency resolution result is changed so that it produces a graph of component instances, rather than a graph of module versions.

 1. Rename `ResolvedModuleVersionResult` to `ResolvedComponentResult`.
     - Rename the `allModuleVersions` methods on `ResolutionResult` to `allComponents`.